alvarosantamariagomez/sari/www/about.md

 The changelog is available [here](./changelog.md) (only available from the online help).

-Current SARI version: *agosto 2022*  --  "How did the machines really know what Tasty Wheat tasted like, huh?"
+Current SARI version: *septiembre 2022*  --  "Not random at all, maybe.
+Like there's some pattern here?
+But there is no pattern, or the computers would've nailed it."

 -----------------